KamitaniLab/DeepImageReconstruction/README.md

 1. Download data files from figshare (see [data/README.md](data/README.md)).
 2. Download Caffe networks (see [net/README.md](net/README.md)).

-### DNN feature decoding from brain activity
+### CNN feature decoding from brain activity

-You can skip the feature decoding from brain activity since we provide the decoded DNN features used in the original paper (see [data/README.md](data/README.md)).
+You can skip the feature decoding from brain activity since we provide the decoded CNN features used in the original paper (see [data/README.md](data/README.md)).

 We used the same methodology in our previous study for the feature decoding ([Horikawa & Kamitani, 2017, Generic decoding of seen and imagined objects using hierarchical visual features, Nat Commun.](https://www.nature.com/articles/ncomms15037)).
 Demo programs for Matlab and Python are available at <https://github.com/KamitaniLab/GenericObjectDecoding>.

-### Image reconstruction from decoded DNN features
+### Image reconstruction from decoded CNN features

 We provide seven scripts that reproduce main figures in the original paper.